If the shopper keys in their

 our own proprietary code.
 We are also fully compliant

 with the Payment Card Industry Data Security Standard

 Can anybody FTP to the secure server?

 No, never!
 All FTP (or any kind of upload/download

-secure servers used during a transaction and at any
+the secure servers used during a transaction and

 Are Web-Merchant sites tested and fully approved?

 Yes, there is an extensive Quality Assessment process.